$37m shot in the arm for local vaccine research

 Research, Science and Innovation Minister Megan Woods said New Zealand researchers and the innovation sector had a long history of working with colleagues across the globe to tackle complex global problems.

-"It's vital that we contribute to international research efforts as well as ramp up our own research and manufacturing capability," Woods said.
+"It's vital that we contribute to international research efforts as well as ramp up our own research and manufacturing capability," said Woods.

 Prime Minister Jacinda Ardern has said border restrictions are likely to remain until a vaccine is developed, with estimates that could take 12 to 18 months.